top of page

 Location

-1. Joppa (Jaffa or Yafo), is one of the oldest port cities in the land of Israel and the Mediterranean area.
+1. Joppa (Jaffa or Yafo) is one of the oldest port cities in Israel and the Mediterranean area.

-2. It's located on a hill and has a strategic location on the crossroads of Israel, and the main travel routes linking Africa with Asia and Europe.
+2. It's located on a hill and strategically located at the crossroads of Israel and the main travel routes linking Africa with Asia and Europe.
 This travel route was called the “Via Maris.”

 3. Joppa is located about 45 miles (72 km.) west of Jerusalem.